Benefits & Leave 26 min

 to clipboard

-With the way we work constantly changing and developing, employers need to stay innovative with their approach to attract and retain new and top-performing talent.
-The work doesn’t stop once you’ve attracted talent though, as businesses need to work to create an environment where employees can thrive.
-Introducing flexible working practices and offering value-based company benefits are just two of the easily achievable (and cost-effective) ways to attract and retain elite employees.
+The way we work is constantly changing.
+So, employers need innovative ways to attract and retain new and top-performing talent.
+Introducing flexible working practices and offering value-based company benefits are just two of the ways you can do that.

-With this in mind, Remote has conducted a study to help you understand the importance of employee retention, why turnover rates may be high, and what you can do to keep your best people.
+With this in mind, Remote conducted a study to help you understand the importance of employee retention and what you can do to keep your best people.

-To do this, we surveyed employers in the UK and US to investigate how turnover rates have changed in the last few years, the negative impacts of high turnover, and the job functions and levels struggling to retain top talent.
+We surveyed employers in the UK and the US to investigate how turnover rates have changed in the last few years, the negative impacts of high turnover, and the job functions and levels struggling to retain top talent.

-Why employee retention is a success metric you need to track
+Why employee retention is a metric you need to track

-Having a low turnover rate will keep your business running successfully and smoothly, saving you time, money, and effort.
-Almost two-thirds (63%) of employers agree that having low turnover rates increases motivation within the company.
-Higher levels of motivation across your team will help you maximize productivity and sustain success over a long period of time.
+In our survey, almost two-thirds (63%) of employers agreed that having low turnover rates increases motivation within the company.
+Higher levels of motivation help you maximize productivity.

 A further 61% of employers said that low turnover rates improve several other aspects of workplace performance: